Olive oil protects against Alzheimer’s

 How to find a good extra-virgin olive oil

-Clinical nutritionist Stephanie Moore, practises at central London clinic Twenty-five Harley Street, and knows the benefits of this nutritious oil.
+Clinical nutritionist Stephanie Moore, practises in Mayfair at the Lanserhof Clinic, and knows the benefits of this nutritious oil.
 “Monounsaturated fats are well known as having many health benefits.
 Olive oil is probably the best known monounsaturated with extra virgin olive oil being the healthiest as it the least processed and cold-pressed.”

 - Only buy extra virgin olive oil in dark glass bottles as it is very light sensitive